kelset/Diurnalis/Wearable Tech Show 2016/steele.md

 Every country is so different it is a really complex chain!

 Security is a way into this market.
-Projection is 12% of adption in EU.
+Projection is 12% of adoption in EU.

 Are there any standards ways of interaction with a smart house?
 Probably gestures.